 UPDATE March 3, 2022: We're in phase 3 of BC's restart plan!
 Restaurants, pubs and bars are open again for indoor dining!
 Outdoor patio seating and take-out or delivery is abundant.
 Masks are now optional in indoor public areas.
 Visit the BC Government website for more details.
 On April 8, 2022 at 12:01 am, further restrictions will be lifted and proof of vaccination will no longer be required under public health order to access businesses, events and services

 Want to shop or eat out in Vancouver but not sure what it is like during COVID-19?
 Our staff has ventured around downtown to bring you our observations, what you can expect and what you need to know the next time you head out to eat or shop!

-Since May 19, 2020, business and services have reopened with measures in place to adhere to the province’s guidelines!
+Since mid-2020, business and services have reopened with measures in place to adhere to the province’s guidelines!
 Shoppers can still have their sufficient doses of retail therapy while feeling safe and protected!
-Officials also announced that British Columbians must also now wear masks in all indoor public places.

 You may see plexiglass barriers installed at checkout tills, and adequate spacing throughout stores.
 Shoppers are asked to allow for adequate physical distance with other shoppers (6ft apart except for members of the same household).
 Wireless forms of payment are also highly encouraged.

 Here are some measures that we saw around Pacific Centre:

 Some stores will be required to check customers in to adhere to store capacity limits.

 Stores and malls are required to direct traffic and shoppers are advised to follow one-directional walkways that have been created.

 Friendly reminders and signage of store protocols are displayed throughout the stores.